 Because birds have adapted to nearly every biome imaginable, strange bird beaks come in all manner of unusual shapes and sizes based on their area, diet, and lifestyle.
 While some birds sport vibrant beaks that match their colorful selves, other scary bird beaks give their owners the face of a cartoon villain.
 Some beaks even out-measure the bird in terms of length!
 With their wide range of designs, weird bird beaks only further demonstrate mother nature's wandering aesthetic eye.

-The shoebill also known as whalehead or shoe-billed stork, is a very large stork-like bird.
-It derives its name from its massive shoe-shaped bill.
-Although it has a somewhat stork-like overall form and has previously been classified in the order Ciconiiformes, its true affiliations with other living birds is ambiguous.
-Some authorities now reclassify it with the Pelecaniformes.
+- The shoebill (Balaeniceps rex) also known as whalehead, whale-headed stork, or shoe-billed stork, is a very large stork-like bird.
+It derives its name from its enormous shoe-shaped bill.
+It has a somewhat stork-like overall form and has previously been classified with the storks in the order Ciconiiformes based on this morphology.
+However, genetic evidence places it with the Pelecaniformes.
 The adult is mainly grey while the juveniles are browner.
-It lives in tropical east Africa in large swamps from Sudan to Zambia. ...more on Wikipedia
+It lives in tropical east Africa in large swamps from Sudan to Zambia. ... more on Wikipedia5614Is this weird?